joetannenbaum/terminalia/README.md

 # Laravel Interactive Console

 I challenged myself to re-create the user experience of the excellent [Clack](https://github.com/natemoo-re/clack) library within the Laravel console.
 This package is the result!

 Definitely not ready for production use, but it's a fun experiment and I encourage you to try it out if you feel so inclined.

+It's a WIP, so the API might change unexpectedly and I'll be adding features as I need them.

 ## Installation